 What should I do in the event of a dental emergency?

-As a leader in preventive care, our goal is always to prevent emergencies before they arise.
+As a dental practice with a focus on prevention, our goal is always to prevent emergencies before they arise.

 Unfortunately, problems do occasionally arise which require immediate attention.